BirdmanRidesAgain/TechShadow/PAGE_TESTING.md

 - In page links:
     - "Submit form button": directs to account page is successful after pushing info to backend **List of Tests:**
+- Test required data is sent (required form fields not blank)(forms will all include front end validation as well)
+- Test request checks password and logs user in if username pass correct
+- Test wrong username or password fails to login or get user past login wall

 ___